Lepidosperma curtisiae K.L.Wilson & D.I.Morris APNI*

 Other Australian states: Vic.
 Tas.
 S.A.

-Leaves are often twice as long as the culms in Vic. and Tas., but on the CT they often only equal the culms.
+Leaves are often twice as long as the culms in Vic. and Tas., but on the CC and CT they often only equal the culms.
 The style is rarely 4-fid.

 Taxon concept: Flora of NSW 4 (1993)